PeterGrecian/cv/README.md

 git commit ...
 ./update
 ```
+It would be preferable to use github actions, however this is very slow in comparison.
 # Comparative Costs
 There are many ways of inexpensively publishing a short document such as a CV.
 Using an EC2
 instance and a webserver, Apache for example, would cost $40 per year for the smallest, least expensive instance, a t4g.nano.
 This would come down to $24 per year if payment was made one year advance.
 Spot instances are a little cheaper at half the full price, however obviously, availability is not guaranteed.